Vanshsmann/CSE3330-Project-1/README.md

 - [ ] Given a reservation# list the cinema, movie session, and time where seats were booked.
 - [ ] List the movies with their corresponding time, city, and cinema name.
 - [ ] Given a session time list movie title and session times that do not have any seats available.

-## What we need to turn in:
-- [ ] Which tools were used for the project.
-(Readme file)
-- [ ] ER Diagram
-- [x] Source code of SQL CREATE statements, or screen shots of how you created the tables via one of the tools.
-- [ ] Explain which method you used to load the data into the tables.
-- [ ] Source code of SQL SELECT statements for each query executed, showing the query result; OR screen shots of your simple Web interface that was used to execute the queries and show the query results
-- [ ] Contribution list.

-## Contribution List:
-- Alyssa: Created Tables - screenshots from DataGrips
-- Vanshdeep:
-- Sofia: